A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 Whatever the justification, tensions naturally arise between unions as vehicles of worker power and democracy and unions as targets of permeation whose politics and motives are kept private.
 In the 1930s and 40s, conflicts frequently broke out among Communists in the labor movement about whether they should follow the latest directive of their Party leaders or ignore directives that go against the wishes and material interests of union members.

 One stark example of this was the no-strike pledge that the CIO adopted, with strong CP support, during World War II, which aimed to unite US/USSR and worker/capitalist interests to defeat the Nazis.
 In actual CIO workplaces, conditions during the war were often bad and bosses knew they could use the patriotic atmosphere and the obedience of the Communists to weaken worker wages and conditions.
 Wildcat strikes, a kind of strike without official approval and often directed at union leadership as well as the employer, boiled over repeatedly during WWII.
-Some Communists tried to enforce discipline on the workers to keep them from striking, some sought to give mere lip-service to the no-strike pledge while quietly supporting striking workers, and some completely disobeyed CP policy and threw their lot in with the workers.
+Communist rank-and-file organizers played key roles in these wildcats at times.
+Some Communist labor officials tried to enforce official CP and CIO policy by disciplining the workers to keep them from striking, some sought to give mere lip-service to the no-strike pledge while quietly supporting striking workers, and some completely disobeyed CP policy and threw their lot in with the workers.

-While I am critical of MLs’ split allegiances between union members and their somewhat secretive party, these split allegiances really plague all forms of left unionism that place a major emphasis on electoral and party alliances.
-Certainly the mainstream union movement has suffered immeasurably from its too-close connection to and often being subordinate to the interests of centrist Democrats.
+While I am critical of MLs’ split allegiances between union members and their secretive party, these split allegiances really plague all forms of left unionism that place a major emphasis on electoral and party alliances.
+Certainly the mainstream union movement has suffered immeasurably from its close connection to and often subordinate position in relation to centrist Democrats.
 But also further to the left, for example, recently members of the US Congress who are members of the DSA voted in controversial ways on the recent rail strike conflict, and within the DSA itself there are now calls circulating among members condemning those votes and voicing support for the rail worker demands.
 While in theory it’s easy to imagine a harmonious integration of left electoral and left labor strategy, in practice it often gets messy and the needs of union members often get put on the back burner.

 Relationships and the Meaning of Socialist Unionism